Shaktal/any_iterator/any_iterator.md

 &nbsp;&nbsp;&nbsp;&nbsp;_Effects_: Retreats the underlying iterator of `*this` by `offset` by calling `operator-=`.
 &nbsp;&nbsp;&nbsp;&nbsp;_Requires_: It is valid to retreat the underlying iterator of `*this` by `offset`.
 &nbsp;&nbsp;&nbsp;&nbsp;_Remarks_: This operator shall not participate in overload resolution unless `iterator_category` is derived from `random_access_iterator_tag`.

+## Acknowledgements
+I would like to thank the members of the BSI panel for their feedback on early drafts of this paper.

+## References
+- Boost.Range (`any_range`) - https://www.boost.org/doc/libs/1_67_0/libs/range/doc/html/range/reference/ranges/any_range.html
+- Thomas Becker's `any_iterator` implementation - http://thbecker.net/free_software_utilities/type_erasure_for_cpp_iterators/any_iterator.html
+-